 -

-Continue moving forward: Each subheading carries a paragraph or section of text that digs deeper into the article and moves the reader further on the path to understanding your topic.
+Continue moving forward: Each subheading carries a paragraph or section of text that delves deeper into the article and guides the reader farther along the path to understanding your topic.

 Subheadings and SEO: Is There a Connection?

 There has been, and continues to be, much discussion about whether H1 (headline) and H2 (subheading) tags impact SEO and SERP rankings.
-Google and other search engines specifically look at header tags and your structure of header tags.
-Don't just put everything into <P>; just increase font sizes or bold them.
-Header tags have a formatting purpose and a structural purpose.
+Google and other search engines specifically look at the header tags and their structure.
+Don't just put everything into <P>; just increase the font size or bold it.
+Header tags serve both formatting and structural purposes.

-Google carefully examines user behavior to determine the quality of a website, which is why it includes data like bounce rates and time spent on a page.
-This data points to how helpful a page is, and that, in turn, determines how highly they're ranked.
+Google carefully examines user behavior to assess a website's quality, which is why it includes metrics such as bounce rate and time spent on a page.
+These data points indicate how helpful a page is, and, in turn, determine how highly it's ranked.
 How long a reader spends on a page depends on how easy it is to parse the content.
 And what helps a reader parse content are those H2 and H3 tags.

 -